Parameterized Complexity of Efficient Sortation: Parameterizing by the Number of Commodities

-Following the exact arguments as in the proof of \cref{lem:commodities_bounded_sol}, we can show that the size of the solution can also be bounded by a function of the number of commodities, as stated in the following lemma.
+We call the vertices in $F$ in the definition above \emph{flexible}, as their outdegrees are not constrained.
+The terms solution graph and solution path cover are defined analogously for \pfixedgen.
+The size of a solution can be bounded by a function of the number of commodities using an identical argument as in the proof of \cref{lem:commodities_bounded_sol}.